elraval/Shure-wireless-Reaper-Companion/README.md

 Companion Modules required:
  - Shure Wireless Microphones module (as many instances as your networked receivers)
- - Cockos Reaper module (rm and UnArm actions are built in the module)
+ - Cockos Reaper module (Arm and Unarm actions are built in the module)

 PAGE 2) Reaper Volume control